moecklgroup/DNAPaint_nNAnalysis/README.txt

 For reconstruction, drift correction, alignment and segmentation Picasso software version 0.7.4 is used.
 After segmentation the localizations from each cell are stored in separate folders.

-All the dependencies (listed in picassoenv.yml) are installed while installing the environment ñ explained in the further steps.
+All the dependencies (listed in picassoenv.yml) are installed while installing the environment ‚Äì explained in the further steps.

-How to proceed?
+**How to proceed?**
 	Setting up the system
 * Clone or download the repository to your system
 * Install anaconda navigator (Download Anaconda Distribution | Anaconda)
 * Install the picasso environment using the file picassoenv.yml in Custom-Picasso folder.
-To install, open anaconda prompt on your pc and type in >>conda env create -f ìpath to the yml fileî << and hit enter.
+To install, open anaconda prompt on your pc and type in >>conda env create -f ‚Äúpath to the yml file‚Äù << and hit enter.
 * This yml file holds all the required dependencies which will be seamlessly installed with the installation of the environment using the file.
 * After the installation continue with the anaconda prompt, type >>conda activate picassoenv<<
 * After the environment is activated type >>spyder<<.
 A new window for spyder will open.
 * Set the matplotlib plotting backend to Qt in spyder.
 Tools>Preferences>IPython console>Graphics> Select backend as Qt
 * Edit python path to add the "Custom-Picasso" folder from the repository.
 Go to Tools>PYTHON PATHMANAGER> add the "Cutom-Picasso" folder.

-Runing the scripts
+**Runing the scripts**
 * Copy the path to folder containing localizations from a single cell.
 Paste this path to the value localization_folder in parameter_file.json in the repository.
-Use ì\\î instead of ì\î in the path.
+Use ‚Äú\\‚Äù instead of ‚Äú\‚Äù in the path.
 *  Open the GlyCo_hdf5+NNA.py file.
 In the user input cell, set the desired values and hit run.
 By default, the settings are:

 num_channels = 5